Kinaxis Inc. – Annual report – 31 December 2019

 The determination of the standalone selling prices (“SSP”) for distinct performance obligations can also require judgment and estimates.
 The Company uses a single amount to estimate SSP for bundled items such as subscription licenses and maintenance and support in subscription arrangements that are not sold separately.
 The Company uses a range of amounts to estimate SSP when it sells each of the products and services separately and needs to determine whether there is a discount that needs to be allocated based on the relative SSP of the various products and services.
 In general, SSP for maintenance and support bundled in on-premise and hybrid subscription arrangements is established as a percentage of the subscription license fee as supported by third party evidence and internal analysis of similar vendor contracts.
 SSP for hosting and professional services is established based on observable prices for the same or similar services when sold separately, or estimated using a cost plus margin approach.

-The following table presents changes in the contract acquisition costs balance:
+The following table presents changes in contract acquisition costs:

 Amortization of contract acquisition costs is recorded in selling and marketing expense.

-The following table presents changes in the deferred revenue balance:
+The following table presents changes in deferred revenue:

-The following table presents the revenue of the Company:
+The following table presents revenue of the Company: